-This dip-sauce hybrid has all the flavors you love about peanut sauce, like garlic, soy sauce, and crushed red pepper, but with the added nutrition of beans.
+This dip-sauce hybrid has all the flavors you love in a classic vegan peanut sauce, like garlic, soy sauce, and crushed red pepper, but with the added nutrition of beans.
 It's the extra creaminess, protein, and fiber from the cannellini beans that make this so much more than just a sauce.

 Whether you serve this as a thick and creamy dip for raw veggies or a thinner sauce for noodles, grain bowls, and salads, this healthier vegan peanut sauce totally works!

 Best of all, it's ready in minutes and stays fresh in the fridge for several days.